semonte/zester/README.md

 # Zester
 Zester is an IntelliJ IDEA plugin for running mutation tests with a click of a button.
 It uses [PIT](http://pitest.org/) under the hood.
-This plugin exists, because there is currently no simple way in IntelliJ to run mutation tests for a unit test.
+This plugin exists, because there is currently no simple way in IntelliJ to run mutation tests.

 Zester currently supports Maven and Gradle projects.